SoftwareSandbox/coderetreat-kotlin/README.md

 # Code Retreat - Kotlin

-Kickstart Kotlin 1.7.20 with AssertJ and Mockito.
+Kickstart Kotlin 1.8.10 with AssertJ and Mockito (with the mockito-kotlin extensions).

 Take care to update IntelliJ's Kotlin version when prompted!